nataliepauchard/effective-octo-waddle/README.md

 ### The Food Recipe App

 The purpose of the app is to provide cooking tips and simple recipes anyone can make.
 It's a simple app based on three models; Users, Reviews and Recipes.
-Users can sign up and log in with a secure password.
+Users can sign up and log in with a password that get encrypted.
 To create a review about a recipe users must be logged in.

-This was a simple project for training purposes and still a work in progress.
+This was a project for training purposes and still a work in progress.
 It was meant to help us learn how to build a website from the ground up using Ruby on Rails combined with html and CSS.The Rails app was then deployed to Heroku.

 ### Approach